supersimple/devito/README.md

  An Elixir and CubDB based url shortener.

+## Interface
+Devito is designed to be used with the [Devito CLI](https://github.com/supersimple/devito_cli/).
+Although you can also interface it using HTTP.

 ## Configuration
 Authorization is handled via an API token.
 You must pass `auth_token=<VALUE>` with each request, and that token will be matched against the ENV VAR `AUTH_TOKEN`.
 The values cannot be set to `nil`.